JoonHyeok-hozy-Kim/upenn_mcit/2408_Fall_2024/CIT_593/exam_prep/final.md

 </details><br>

 <details>
-  <summary>Explain the difference between automatic, static, extern, and register variable.</summary>
+  <summary>Explain the difference between automatic, static, dynamic, extern, and register variable.</summary>
   <p>

   [Answer](../notes/m10.md#concept-storage-classes-for-variables-in-c)
+  - Dynamic Variable : Storage that is explicitly allocated from the heap by the program using `malloc()`.

   </p>
 </details><br>